 ManageEngine named a Challenger in the 2023 Gartner ® Magic Quadrant ™ for Privileged Access Management.
 Read full report.

-Last updated date : 9 Feb 2023
+Last updated date : 13 Mar 2024

 As the IT landscape expands, passwords proliferate, and as more passwords need to be protected, a centralized password management routine becomes crucial.
-Passwords act as the first line of defense for sensitive information and can spell doom when mismanaged or compromised, so they are naturally one of a hacker's prime targets.
+Passwords act as the first line of defence for sensitive information and can spell doom when mismanaged or compromised, so they are naturally one of a hacker's prime targets.

 Types of password management

 Password management can be broadly classified as "personal" and "enterprise".
-Personal password management is individual-specific, and involves a set of security best practices to protect a user's personal information such as email accounts, credit card numbers, Social Security numbers, banking accounts, contact addresses, phone numbers, and location.
+Personal password management is individual-specific, and involves a set of security best practices to protect a user's personal information such as email accounts, credit card numbers, social security numbers, banking accounts, contact addresses, phone numbers, and location.

-Enterprise password management, also known as privileged password management, is an integral part of any organization's IT security management and protects the credentials of corporate accounts that hold elevated access privileges.
+Enterprise password management, also known as privileged password management, is an integral part of an organization's IT security management and protects the credentials of corporate accounts that hold elevated access privileges.
 This practice utilizes a centralized, safe repository with strong vaulting provisions to store accounts for local administrators and domain administrators, as well as root, service, application, and system accounts.

 The importance of privileged password management